-Why is court reporting a legitimate option over a 4-year degree?
+Why is a stenographic career in court reporting or captioning a legitimate option over a 4-year degree?

-We understand that the concept of a four-year college experience has a lot of attraction for students.
-But the reality is that many students emerge from college without a defined career path and with crippling debt from tuition of up to $250,000.
-Court reporting education, on the other hand, is far less expensive ($25,000 to $35,000 overall) and, for those who complete school, there is a virtual guarantee of a great job, a defined career path, and long-term opportunity for career growth.
+We understand that the concept of a four-year college experience has a lot of attraction for students. (watch TV news segment) But the reality is that many students emerge from college without a defined career path and with crippling debt from tuition of up to $250,000.
+Court reporting education, on the other hand, is far less expensive and, for those who complete school, there is a virtual guarantee of a great job, a defined career path, and long-term opportunity for career growth.

 Will the profession be around in 20 years?

-If this profession is so great, why is there such a shortage of court reporters?
+If this profession is so great, why is there such a shortage?

 Court reporting schools experience a high dropout rate.
 Why?

 A lot of students in court reporting school drop out early on.
 Why?
 Because they start school without understanding what it takes to succeed.
 You need A’s to pass in court reporting school, not B’s or C’s.
 But we’ve got you covered!
 You can get a taste of court reporting (it’s free!) to see if you like it.
-That’s the purpose of NCRA’s A-to-Z Program.
-Bottom line, you can become a court reporter if you’re willing to work – and the payoff is huge: lifetime job security, a well-paid job in a white collar profession, and no student debt!
+That’s the purpose of Project Steno’s Basic Training program.
+Bottom line, you can become a court reporter or captioner if you’re willing to work – and the payoff is huge: lifetime job security, a well-paid job in a white collar profession, and no student debt!